-We prefer initiating seed or challenge grants to museums and cultural centers.
+-- enjoy initiating seed or challenge grants to museums and cultural centers.
 Where practical, generating competitive behavior among prospective donors is a strategy we endorse and have found repetitively successful.
 Also, we find that being a seed donor -- either first donor or among a among a set of initial donors to a project -- creates momentum for grants from other sources.
 Other forms of exhibition support are also welcome.

 *Tag for expired US copyright of object image: